 Invesco QQQ is a popular exchange-traded fund (ETF) that is designed to track the Nasdaq-100 Index.
 Because of this, Invesco QQQ tracks stocks from companies like Google, Microsoft and Apple.
-In general, Invesco QQQ will have all of the 100 stocks in the Nasdaq-100 Index.
+In general, Invesco QQQ will have all 100 stocks in the Nasdaq-100 Index.

 Originally, Invesco was established as PowerShares Capital Management in 2002.
 In 2006, PowerShares purchased Invesco because PowerShares wanted to enter the ETF market.
 As a result of this purchase, the combined company was renamed Invesco PowerShares.
 The year before, PowerShares had created a microcaps fund for investors.

-What Stocks Make up Invesco QQQ?
+What Stocks Make Up Invesco QQQ?

 Currently, the stocks in Invesco QQQ are made up of Nasdaq’s top 100 stocks.
 As stock prices change, the actual composition of the fund can vary.
 According to Invesco, the fund’s top 10 stocks are as follows.

 - Microsoft: 9.13% of the ETF

 - Amazon: 8.88% of the ETF

 - Tesla: 4.5% of the ETF

 - Facebook A shares: 3.57% of the ETF